12 Steps to Financial Wellness – Step 8: Know When and How to Indulge

 4. If I found myself in the same circumstances today, would I make that purchase again?

 Remember that it is ok to indulge a bit as long as you are doing so responsibly.
-I have a family member that is a great budgetter and probably has enough money saved to live comfortably for the rest of their life but they are so strict with spending that they live in a poverty mindset and never want to spend money on anything or anyone.
-What good is it really if you are unhappy and never want to spend any money to do anything enjoyable?
-Now there is definitely that balance needed that we talked about!
-You cannot just spend all your money because it makes you happy and you get a “high” from spending but in the same respect it’s not much better to be such a penny pincher and you never enjoy the fruits of your labor.
+I have a family member who is a great budgeter and probably has enough money saved to live comfortably for the rest of their life.
+But they are so strict with spending that they live in a poverty mindset and never want to spend money on anything or anyone.
+It isn’t healthy for a person to never spend any money on enjoyable activities.
+Now we’re back to that balance we talked about earlier!
+You can’t just spend all your money because it makes you happy and you get a “high” from spending.
+But it’s not much better to be such a penny pincher and never enjoy the fruits of your labor.
 Having a healthy balance is the key to living a happy, financially stable life!

 Related posts